Affiliate links on Android Authority may earn us a commission. Learn more.

 A Quad Pixel setup splits a pixel into four.
-Each pixel in a Quad Pixel PDAF system is able to analyze left/right as well as top/bottom.
+Each pixel in a Quad Pixel PDAF system can analyze left/right and top/bottom.
 This alleviates the issue with horizontal autofocus and is even more reliable and accurate than Dual Pixel PDAF.

 All Pixel Omni-Directional PDAF is Oppo’s nomenclature for the autofocus afforded by Sony’s 2×2 OCL sensor.
 2×2 OCL is essentially a Quad Pixel Quad Bayer set up with one condenser lens per pixel, covering all four photodiodes.
 100% of an image sensor’s pixels are in use for both focusing and imaging.